andreistoicu/spring-fundamentals-wantsome_2025/src/main/resources/exercises.md

 • Create a new book: POST /books
 • Update a book by ID: PUT /books/{id}
 • Delete a book by ID: DELETE /books/{id}

+SR2.
+Add error handling with Spring REST mechanism of @ControllerAdvice & @ExceptionHandler to return a customized exception -"NoBookException" and to manage also global exceptions through Exception class.